 Our Conclusion

 Termite damage can seriously compromise the structure and value of your home, so we don’t recommend DIY treatment.
-Pest control experts will be able to identify the type of termites and the extent of the infestation.
-We always recommend reaching out to multiple companies to get at least three quotes before making your final decision.
+Pest control experts will be able to identify the type of termites and the extent of the infestation, as well as ultimately get rid of the termites.
+We always recommend reaching out to multiple companies to get at least three quotes for termite treatment pricing before making your final decision.

 FAQ about Termite Damage